Day labourers seek dwindling jobs pre-dawn in Shanghai suburb

 – Shanghai dreams –

-Outside an unassuming residential compound near the employment agency, around a hundred people were gathered at an informal roadside labour exchange before dawn on Tuesday.
+Outside an unassuming residential compound near the employment agency, around a hundred people were gathered at an informal roadside labour exchange before dawn last Tuesday.

 Many stood holding shovels, waiting for employers to pick them for construction work.